sub-c/AllegroDotNet/README.md

 Changing the IDE or target platform is certainly possible given platform-invoke is part of .NET and not Windows-specific, but is not officially supported *at this time*.

-# Quick Start
+# Quick Start (Windows)
-1) Get the latest release
+1) Make a new .NET Core 3.1 console project in Visual Studio 2019+
-2) Make a new .NET Core 3.1+ console/Windows application in VS2019
+2) Right-click your project in the solution explorer, and pick "Manage Nuget packages..."
-3) Right-click your project, then click "Add Reference..."
+3) Click the "Browse" tab, then search for "AllegroDotNet"
-4) Click "Browse" and add "AllegroDotNet" and "AllegroDotNet.Dependencies" DLL files from the latest release you unzipped
+4) Install "AllegroDotNet" and "AllegroDotNet.Dependencies" Nuget packages

-Then try adding this code below:
+Then try adding this code below in your Program.cs file:

 - (in your using statements:)